coder/coder/README.md

 ## How it works

 Coder workspaces are represented with terraform.
 But, no terraform knowledge is required to get started.
-We have a database of pre-made templates [here](https://github.com/coder/coder/tree/main/examples).
+We have a database of pre-made templates built into the product.
 Terraform empowers you to create environments on _anything_, including:

 - VMs across any cloud